sgolebiewski-intel/openvino/docs/articles_en/learn-openvino/openvino-samples/benchmark-tool.rst

 By default, the application will load the specified model onto the CPU and perform inference on batches of randomly-generated data inputs for 60 seconds.
 As it loads, it prints information about the benchmark parameters.
-When benchmarking is completed, it reports the minimum, average, and maximum inference latency and the average throughput.
+When the benchmark is completed, it reports the minimum, average, and maximum inference latency and the average throughput.

 You may be able to improve benchmark results beyond the default configuration by